 Prevention of Lutetium-177-Dotatate-induced Carcinoid Crisis

 A number of pre-emptive measures have been documented in the effort to prospectively prevent development of Lu-177-Dotatate-induced carcinoid crisis.
 One of the most well-documented approaches involves the pre-treatment administration of octreotide, which has demonstrated efficacy in reducing incidence of carcinoid crisis [15].
 Patients presenting with a higher number of risk factors for carcinoid crisis prior to undergoing treatment may be prophylactically initiated on octreotide long-acting release (LAR) 10–30 mg intramuscularly administered every 28 days [15,19].
 In contrast, those who do not experience pre-treatment carcinoid syndrome/crisis, but are at increased risk for developing Lu-177-Dotatate-induced carcinoid crisis, may receive a subcutaneous bolus of octreotide (non-LAR formulation) at a dose of 250–500 μg, or an intravenous dose of 50 μg, to be administered within 1–2 hours before the procedure [14,15,17,20].
 While some sources have cited use of intravenous It is important to note that octreotide and octreotide-LAR pre-treatment is not without risk, as several sources have documented that administration of octreotide or octreotide-LAR within 48 hours or 28 days prior to Lu-177-Dotate (respectively) may interfere with therapy efficacy via direct competitive inhibition for uptake into NET cells [14,15,21].
 The decision to initiate pre-treatment octreotide is centered around risk/benefit analysis, and should be strongly considered which benefits outweigh risks, specifically in those with high risk of developing carcinoid crisis [14,22].
-Additional pharmacologic pre-treatment may be achieved with dexamethasone and/or selective 5-hydroxytryptamine 3 receptor antagonists, in an effort to reduce both systemic inflammatory response and response to vasoactive amines which precipitate carcinoid crisis [20].
+Additional pharmacologic pre-treatment may be achieved with dexamethasone and/or selective 5-hydroxytryptamine 3 receptor antagonists, to reduce both systemic inflammatory response and response to vasoactive amines which precipitate carcinoid crisis [20].

 Prevention of carcinoid crisis can also be achieved through pre-treatment tumor debulking, either by surgery, interventional radiology, or external-beam radiation therapy, thereby reducing tumor burden and the number amine-producing tumor cells [15].
 Correction of nutritional deficiencies, electrolyte disturbances, and hypoproteinemia prior therapy has demonstrated efficacy in prevention of carcinoid crisis, although their proposed mechanisms are not unique or specific to the pathogenesis of carcinoid crisis [14,15,20].
 Furthermore, avoidance of exercise, and co-administration of an amino acid infusion rich in lysine and arginine have also been documented to lessen incidence of carcinoid crisis [14,15].
 Pretreatment steroid therapy has been proposed as a method to reduce carcinoid crisis in patients at highest risk (table 1), but has yet to become standard of care [14].